ArisenIO/arisen/docs/02_arisecli/03_command-reference/system/system-rex-lendrex.md

 ---
-title: "system rex lendrex"
+title: "system bex lendrex"
-excerpt: "Deposit tokens to REX fund and use the tokens to buy REX"
+excerpt: "Deposit tokens to BEX fund and use the tokens to buy BEX"
 ---
 ## Positionals
-- `from` _TEXT_ - Account buying REX tokens (required)
+- `from` _TEXT_ - Account buying BEX tokens (required)
-- `amount` _TEXT_ - Amount to be taken from REX fund and used in buying REX (required)
+- `amount` _TEXT_ - Amount to be taken from BEX fund and used in buying BEX (required)

 ## Options
 - `-h,--help` Print this help message and exit